KlaudiaKowalczuk/maintenance/README.md

    ```

 2. **Set up environment variables:**
-   Create a `.env.local` file with your customer configurations (already provided)
+   Create a `.env.local` file with your customer configurations (.env.example provided)

 3. **Run the development server:**